horsley11/ELK-Stack-Configuration/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allows us to simply automate the manual process of updating and securing our webserver systems.
-Rather we can run a playbook to do a variety of downloading, updating, expanding memory, and launching containers.
+Rather, a playbook is ran to do a variety of downloading, updating, expanding memory, and launching containers.

 To properly install and implement a Docker container on your Virtual Machine, you will run the following playbook tasks:
 - Install Docker